Department of Classics

 Classics provides an excellent starting point for students interested in areas such as law, medicine, education, creative writing, history, archaeology, art, philosophy, or linguistics, among many others.

 What Can I Do With a Classics Degree?

-- Working in historic preservation
+- Museum curation and historic preservation